techidaily/site-ai-voice-clone/source/_posts/best-6-celebrity-text-to-speech-ai-voice-generators-you-may-like.md

  You have just learned how to use the**Narakeet text to speech** app, which can turn your text into videos.
 This is a handy feature that can help you with many tasks.
 However, you might wonder if there is a better way to convert text to speech, one that can offer you more options and flexibility.
 Well, there is, and it is called Virbo, one of the best text to speech apps for all your tasks.

- One of the best alternative ways to convert your text into engaging and professional videos is[Virbo](https://virbo.wondershare.com/ai-voice.html) .
+ One of the best alternative ways to convert your text into engaging and professional videos is [Virbo](https://virbo.wondershare.com/ai-voice.html) .
 It is an AI avatar video generator that can create spokesperson videos in minutes.
 It is is a product of Wondershare, a leading software company that offers various tools for video editing, data recovery, PDF editing and more.
 The app is available on Windows, iOS and Android devices, and you can use it for various purposes, such as education, marketing, entertainment and more.

 [Get Started Online](https://tools.techidaily.com/wondershare/virbo/download/) [Free Download](https://tools.techidaily.com/wondershare/virbo/download/)